 The purpose of the Compensation Committee is to discharge the Board's responsibilities relating to compensation of the Company's directors and executive officers, to produce an annual report on executive compensation for inclusion in the Company's Proxy Statement, as necessary, and to oversee and advise the Board on the adoption of policies that govern the Company's compensation programs including stock incentive and benefit plans.
 The current members of the Compensation Committee are Mr. Zecchini, who is the Compensation Committee Chairman, Dr. Mandalam and Mr. Berman, each of whom is "independent" under SEC and NASDAQ rules applicable to compensation committee members.
-Each of the current members of the Compensation Committee is a "non-employee director" under Section 16 of the Exchange Act and an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-During 2021, the Compensation Committee held four meetings.
+Each of the current members of the Compensation Committee is a "non-employee director" under Section 16 of the Exchange Act.
+During 2022, the Compensation Committee held eight meetings.